forkymcforkface/RGUI-Pi/README.md

-I built this image since I had a Pi5 and I couldn't wait for ReplayOS.
+I built this script since I had a Pi5 and I couldn't wait for ReplayOS.
 That being said, ReplayOS is going to be much better than OS4.
 I hope my many hours of work makes your day better.
 Happy Gaming!

 ------------------------
 Open Sources